 1. Harison HR-415 Ab Roller Wheel

-This ab wheel looks a bit different to what you might expect.
+This ab wheel looks a bit different than what you might expect.
 Unlike the traditional wheel and handle design, this is two push-up bar-style rollers that have small wheels on the bottom to allow for rolling.

 These are more like an exercise system than just ab rollers.
 Aside from abs, you can use them in conjunction with the resistance band to do a variety of exercises like bicep curls, rows, and lateral shoulder raises.

 If you’re using them specifically for abs, your knees will be protected as you get two knee pads when purchasing.
-The triangle shape of the roller makes it more stable than traditionally shaped wheels.
+The triangle shape of the roller makes them more stable than traditionally shaped wheels.

 You can fold these up into a flat shape so they’re easy to transport.
 They’re very versatile and can be used for a variety of exercises.
 You’ll also get a 21-day abs program to get you off to a good start.